Neath Town Council

 Functions of the Council

-The Council comprises of eight wards with eighteen Councillors representing a population of approximately 18,600.
-The Council has responsibility for Neath Community Cafe; Neath Community and IT Centre; Cimla Community Centre; Melyncrythan Community Centre; the Old Town Hall; bus shelters; roadside seats; allotments; footpaths/bridleways; Neath Castle and gardens and Charities.
+The Council comprises of eight wards with nineteen Councillors representing a population of approximately 18,600.
+The Council has responsibility for Neath Community Cafe; Neath Community and IT Centre; Cimla Community Centre; Melincrythan Community Centre; the Old Town Hall; bus shelters; roadside seats; allotments; footpaths/bridleways; Neath Castle and gardens and Charities.

 In addition the Council sponsors a number of competitions every year including the Garden and Allotment Competition and the Christmas Shop Window display.
 The Council are active members of the Neath Business Consortium and help in providing a Neath Festival each summer, which includes concerts, displays, exhibitions and a Community Fete.
 It also fully supports the Neath Food and Drink Festival held in October